 Research Assistant, Dr. Elbert Huang and Dr. Neda Laiteerapong

 Parmida provides research support for projects led by Dr. Elbert Huang and Dr. Neda Laiteerapong.
 Previously, she worked several years on a project examining the effectiveness of a cross-age peer-mentoring program on promoting positive outcomes for at-risk youth in various low-income, high violence neighborhoods in Chicago.
-Parmida has a B.S. in Psychology with a minor in International Studies from Loyola University Chicago.
+Parmida has a B.S. in Psychology from Loyola University Chicago.